Facial expressions are a primary form of communication

 Fetus facial expression

-Since their skin is so supple and not yet attached to the skull, fetuses can accomplish facial expressions that no adult can do.
+Because their skin is so supple and not yet attached to the skull, fetuses can accomplish facial expressions that they will no longer be able to make as adults.

 Even if no one can see, the fetus is continuously conveying its emotions through facial expressions and gestures.